elipopovadev/High-Quality-Code/README.md

      - allows sequential access of elements without exposing the inside logic;
      - we can access the elements of a collection object in a sequential manner without any need to know its internal representations;

+    c) Command:
+     - is used to encapsulate a request as an object (i.e. a command) and pass to an invoker (remote control);
+     - the invoker does now knows how to service the request but uses the encapsulated commands to perform an action;
+     - the command object also has the Execute method and Undo;

+    d) Template Method: